 Support and help for suicidal or self-harm thoughts

-If you are experiencing suicidal feelings or thinking about self-harm and you would like to access support or help, the following partners can help you:
+Are you are experiencing suicidal feelings or thinking about self-harm?
+The following partners can help you:

 Public Health England Every Mind Matters

 Public Health England Every Mind Matters.
 Having good mental health helps us relax more, achieve more and enjoy our lives more.
 We have expert advice and practical tips to help you look after your mental health and wellbeing.
 Answer an interactive quiz to get top tips and advice for you on mental wellbeing.

 - For more information on mental wellbeing and mental health support services in Oxfordshire visit Oxford Safe Haven and Talking Space Plus.

 - The listening centre.
 Counselling service for those on limited income.

 - Oxford Women's Counselling Centre.
 Counselling for women in Oxford by women counsellors.